Key Changes to EU Pharmacovigilance Regulation: What You Need to Know

 Blog

-The Flex Databases team is looking for a QA Engineer / Tester.
+Flex Databases team is looking for a Helpdesk Specialist to join one of our Helpdesk team.

-📍Remote 💼Full-Time We are driven by our high mission to make an impact in the Life Sciences industry.
-We provide flexible e-Clinical software systems for Clinical Research Organizations (CROs) and pharmaceutical companies.
-We work globally with clients all over the world, with our own offices located in the Czech Republic, Switzerland, Turkey, and the US. […]
+We are driven by our high mission to make an impact on the Life Sciences industry.
+We provide a flexible e-Clinical software system for Clinical Research Organizations (CROs) and pharmaceutical companies.
+As a Helpdesk Specialist at Flex Databases, you are going to be at the forefront to support our clients’ clinical operations teams, which means daily work for the benefit of people […]

 Contact us